RenegadeFox/movie-metadata/README.md

 ```

 ### `--notfound|-n`
-*Where to save the JSON file that were not found on the omdb API server*
+*Where to save the JSON file that holds the movies that were not found on the omdb API server*

 - **Default**: `Same directory as source with '-notfound' appended`
 - **Type**: `String`